 The nursing program health requirements are determined by the Nursing Department, affiliating clinical agencies, the College and by the Pennsylvania State Board of Nursing.

 Students are responsible for maintaining compliance with health requirements annually as outlined below.

-- Prior to the first semester students must submit the following documents to the Health and Wellness Center: - Completed physical examination - Two Step Tuberculin Skin Test acceptable only if done after April 1st for fall admission and October 1st for spring admission. - Copy of current health insurance card - All students are required by the College to carry health insurance during the program.
-Insurance is made available through the College for students who are not covered by other means.
-If a student changes insurance carriers while enrolled in the program, the new carrier information must be forwarded to the Health and Wellness Center.
-Failure to comply with this requirement will result in withdrawal from the program. - Urine drug screen (results submitted by service provider directly to the Health Center) - The nursing program of study includes clinical experiences in a variety of healthcare settings.
+- Prior to the first semester students must submit the following documents to the Health and Wellness Center: - Completed physical examination - Two Step Tuberculin Skin Test acceptable only if done after April 1st for fall admission and October 1st for spring admission. - Copy of current health insurance card (All students are required by the College to carry health insurance during the program) - Urine drug screen (results submitted by service provider directly to the Health Center) - The nursing program of study includes clinical experiences in a variety of healthcare settings.
 Clinical agencies require evidence of a negative urine drug screen before permitting a student to participate in clinical experiences at their facility.
-Therefore, any student with a positive urine drug screen cannot remain in the program. - Records of up to date immunizations or blood titers reflecting immunity against: - MMR (Measles, Mumps, and Rubella) 2 doses are required if born after 1957 - Td (Tetanus and Diphtheria) last dose must be within 10 years.

-- Hepatitis B series of 3 immunizations and titers - Hepatitus C titer - Varicella 2 doses are needed (if received after age 13) or history of Chicken Pox disease. - Seasonal Flu - Additional immunizations may be required by clinical agencies. - Prior to the third semester students must submit the following document to the Health and Wellness Center: - Results of repeated Two Step Tuberculin Skin Test - Urine drug screen results
+Therefore, any student with a positive urine drug screen cannot remain in the program. - Records of up to date immunizations or blood titers reflecting immunity against: - MMR (Measles, Mumps, and Rubella) 2 doses are required if born after 1957 - Td (Tetanus and Diphtheria) last dose must be within 10 years. - Hepatitis B series of 3 immunizations and titers - Hepatitus C titer - Varicella 2 doses are needed (if received after age 13) or history of Chicken Pox disease. - Seasonal Flu - Additional immunizations may be required by clinical agencies. - Prior to the third semester students must submit the following document to the Health and Wellness Center: - Results of repeated Two Step Tuberculin Skin Test - Urine drug screen results